nrsc/nphys/README.md

 Detailed examples of how to utilize this package will be outlined in vignettes as they are updated.

+## Status

+This project is early in development and does not yet have a stable API.
+Issues and pull requests are accepted, but may not be reviewed or accepted on any fixed schedule.

 ## License

 This package is free and open source software.